Selling Power to the Utility

 Q7.
 [Posted 10/29/21] Noticed a round trip efficiency requirement, but is there a procedure outlining how that is measured?
 The assumption is that it includes the inverter losses, but does it also include ancillary power requirements?
 There can be significant cooling requirements for some battery systems that are somewhat independent of the battery operation.
 While the cost of that energy is probably put on the bidder, it also impacts the resource/load energy balance of the microgrid.

 A7.
 Please see Attachment T (Capacity Ratio and RTE Ratio) of the Draft ESSA (Appendix L of the Draft RFP) for the Company’s preferred methods for validating the RTE Performance Level.
-As outlined, the RTE Performance Level is expected to consider inverter efficiency and all ancillary power required for the BESS to operate (including any HVAC loading) in normal operations while actively charging or discharging, but not while in a “standbye” state.
-Given the desired operation of this resource to be in “standbye” for a large portion of its operation, the energy the resource consumes while in “standbye” is not expected to effect the RTE Performance Level but the energy would be billed to the Seller at the appropriate tariff rate to ensure the BESS SOC is retained during extended periods of “standbye” in preparation for the next unplanned or planned operation of the microgrid.
+As outlined, the RTE Performance Level is expected to consider inverter efficiency and all ancillary power required for the BESS to operate (including any HVAC loading) in normal operations while actively charging or discharging, but not while in a “standby” state.
+Given the desired operation of this resource to be in “standby” for a large portion of its operation, the energy the resource consumes while in “standby” is not expected to effect the RTE Performance Level but the energy would be billed to the Seller at the appropriate tariff rate to ensure the BESS SOC is retained during extended periods of “standby” in preparation for the next unplanned or planned operation of the microgrid.